Dolphin Centrifuge

 Extrusion companies should align their pullback rams as much as every week (preferably by laser alignment).
 This alignment will also extend the life of their hydraulic equipment and its produced parts as well.

 Note: Older versus newly designed hydraulic systems for extrusion presses.
 Most new extrusion systems do not have coke-causing hydraulic design problems.
-On the other hand, many older presses have hydraulic system design flaws, causing coking to occur as part of its regular operation.
+On the other hand, many older presses have hydraulic system design flaws, causing coking to occur as part of their regular operation.
 In this case, we strongly recommend these companies fix their coke-causing hydraulic design problems as soon as possible.

 Extrusion Hydraulic Oil Centrifuge System Setup